 Figure 2: Threats for GeneVault in a world in which it can control devices

 Indeed, many of the threat ideas inspired by the Design Fiction were in the ‘socio-political/safeguarding’ category.
-It would need further discussion and possibly investigation to translate these socio-political/safeguarding threats into problems that could actually be enacted via the prototype and that might need addressing by development teams.
+It would need further discussion and possibly investigation to translate these socio-political/safeguarding threats into problems that could be enacted via the prototype and that might need addressing by development teams.

-Evaluation feedback from workshop participants was collected using an online questionnaire system, and was positive.
+Evaluation feedback from workshop participants was collected using an online questionnaire system and was positive.
 As Figure 3 shows, participants felt that the fictions inspired new ideas, and to a slightly lesser extent, that this kind of workshop would be suitable for a real project.
 Suggestions from participants included:

 Distributing ‘fictions’ in advance,